Justification by Faith and Christian Ethics

 that we are justified by Christ (Gal.
 3:17), by His obedience (Rom.
 5:18,19).

-So it is perfectly true to say that the meritorious cause of our justification
+So it is perfectly true to say that the "meritorious cause" or meritorious basis of our justification

-Jesus (passive obedience) is the basis upon which God forgives sin, the life
+Jesus (His passive obedience) is the basis upon which God forgives sin, the sinless life

-(active obedience) is the basis upon which God can impute to us a life of perfect
+(His active obedience) is the basis upon which God can impute or reckon to us a life of perfect

 obedience.
 We need to hear more about the redemptive nature of Christ's life,